x-lugoo/kernel_experiments/README.md

 1. When you try to load a module and it shows some *Unkonwn symbols*, like *Unknown symbol debugfs_remove_recursive*, you need to add a license in your module, like **MODULE_LICENSE("GPL")**.

+2. When starting kernel build process with KBUILD_VERBOSE set as 1, it shows the exactly gcc command to compile each file, useful for debugging.

 Device Driver Notes and Useful Functions
 ========================================